 -

-From project design to operational closure, we focus on reducing our physical footprint on the land, identifying, managing and addressing our potential impacts by applying the principles of the mitigation hierarchy (avoid, minimise, restore/mitigate and offset).
+From project design to operational closure, we focus on reducing our physical footprint on land; by identifying, managing and addressing our actual and potential impacts on biodiversity, and by applying the principles of the mitigation hierarchy (avoid, minimise, restore, offset).

 Watch Lucy Roberts, Head of HSEC and Human Rights, speak about our approach to rehabilitation